 From there, you’ll likely see throttling or prioritization of content and this may become extreme, until eventually, we’ll see the introduction of tiered internet plans where the premium plans will give you access to content or services you now take for granted.

 If you’re familiar with this concept from its use in countries outside of the US (such as Portugal, for instance), you’ll see something very similar, such as being charged extra for using social media, streaming video, and even accessing email!

-These restrictions on your internet freedom aren’t only in relation to websites and services.
-They affect things like online gaming, uploading or live streaming, and even the platforms you use to view, download, and upload content.
+The limitations on your internet freedom aren't confined just to websites and services.
+They impact activities such as online gaming, live streaming or uploading, and even the platforms you rely on for viewing, downloading, and uploading content.

 Imagine a world where you have to pay more money than you can earn to sell your goods on eBay, are restricted from live streaming to Twitch unless you pay for a premium service, can’t watch Amazon Prime unless you’re watching it on an Apple device, or are not able to play Fortnite at all unless you change your ISP!

 On top of that, the fees we already pay service providers (movie streaming services, for instance) will likely go up, as they’ll be forced to cover the costs our ISPs charge them for the privilege of being part of a package.